iCloud Email vs Gmail: Which Is the Better Option?

 If you are wondering which service is right for you or your business, this comprehensive guide will help you make a decision.
 We'll compare Gmail and iCloud email on a range of factors, including features, usability, security, and more.

 Gmail is a free email service provided by Google.
-It offers 15 GB of storage per user and can be accessed on the web or through apps for iOS and Android devices.
+It offers 15 GB of storage per user, which is more free storage than iCloud, and can be accessed on the web or through apps for iOS and Android devices.

 Gmail also integrates with Google's Suite of productivity apps, such as Calendar and Drive.
 This is a major benefit if you already use these tools for work or personal tasks.

-iCloud Mail is a cloud storage and computing service provided by Apple.
-This mail service allows users to sync their data across devices, including email, contacts, calendars, and more.
+iCloud Mail is part of Apple iCloud, a cloud storage and services platform provided by Apple.
+It is integrated within Apple iCloud, allowing users to sync their data across devices, including email, contacts, calendars, and more.
 It also offers features like iCloud Drive, which is similar to Google Drive.

 So, who wins in iCloud Mail vs Gmail?
 Let's take a look at some key factors.